-Tourism can offer English speakers a wide range of jobs.
-As well as the IT sector, Engineering, Scientific Research.
+Tourism can offer English speakers a wide range of jobs, as well as IT, engineering, scientific research.
 English tutors and college professors are most welcomed in Germany.

-Berlin is great for expats, as it is by far the largest city in the country and probably the most international not only socially but also professionally.
-It has a high concentration of Start-ups and international companies and many of them use English for daily work.
+Berlin is a great place for expats.
+It’s by far the largest city in the country and probably the most international socially and professionally.
+It has a high concentration of start-ups and international companies.
+Many of them use English for daily work.